arnaudgrunwald0404/clearco_analyst_portal/README.md

 - **Mobile App**: React Native companion app
 - **Advanced Reporting**: Custom dashboard builder

+## 🧩 Vendor scoping: backfill & validation

+These helper scripts populate and validate vendor_domain_id values in your database.
+Requires psql and DATABASE_URL in your environment.

+- Validate NULLs across tables:
+  - npm run db:validate:vendor

+- Backfill in three passes (idempotent; safe to re-run):
+  - Core relational fill from analysts/briefings:
+    - npm run db:backfill:core
+  - Targeted fixes (briefings from briefing_analysts; single vendor assignment for global tables if one vendor exists):
+    - npm run db:backfill:targeted
+  - Assign remaining NULLs to the single vendor (if exactly one exists):
+    - npm run db:backfill:single

+Notes:
+- Scripts only fill NULLs and rely on existing relationships when possible.
+- For multi-tenant environments, skip the single-vendor scripts or run with caution.

 ## 🤝 Contributing

 This project represents a comprehensive analyst relationship management platform.
 For contributions: